LVPlayground/playground/javascript/features/collectables/README.md

 The Streak        | Win 10 reaction tests in a row |
 keybind.cs        | Win a reaction test in <2s     |

+Beginning another round of earning the achievements _will not_ reset the benefits.
+Once granted, you will keep them indefinitely.

 ## Series: Red Barrels
 Red Barrels have appeared all around San Andreas, and we need _your_ help in removing them to avoid any incidents.
 This is a minigame where players have to find all the explosive barrels